Barabasi-Lab/biobanks/README.md

 The path to the MAG should be set in the script `serendipity.py` in the `python` subdirectory.
 Once this is set, the script `keywords.py` will return a first list of articles.
 These articles are based on a set of keywords usually contained in papers introducing biobanks (in the broad term, including cohorts of different sizes and purposes.).

 The jupyter notebook `initial.ipynb` should be then run to obtain the final list from the automatized process.
+Both steps are explained in this notebook.

 The final list of biobanks was manually curated to remove duplicates, and biobanks not human-based.
 In order to obtain the last version of this table, you need to run the script `manual_table.py` in the `python` directory.
 Note that in order to do so you will need to install the python module [gspread](https://docs.gspread.org/en/latest/).

+The final list of biobanks is `biobanks.csv`.